Services & Care

 Why a Thanadoula or Community Death-care Practitioner?

 In my role as Thanadoula, community death-care practitioner, I’m really hoping to affect a shift in the way society views end of living, death and dying, from something to be avoided, to something which is to be welcomed as a life-enhancing experience.
-I strongly believe that it’s about families and individuals taking back control of how they grieve, mourn and heal.
+I strongly believe that it’s about families, and individuals, taking back control of how they grieve, mourn and heal.

 The Thanadoula, community death-care practitioner's role has been introduced in response to families’ and individuals’ increasing need for information, knowledge and skills; and the decrease in the number of educators and counselors who are trained in end of living care.
 Traditionally, funding has been directed towards science-based disciplines such as nursing and medicine.
 These resources have been extremely helpful in treating persons who are dying, but there is an increasing gap in family-centered and community care.
-Thanadoulas are relationally based educators who offer counsel based on families’ values, beliefs and practices.
+Thanadoulas are relationally based educators, who offer counsel based on a families’ values, beliefs and practices.

 Thanadoula Services

-Thanadoula or community death-care practitioner services are designed to be flexible and customized to suit the needs of each individual client.
+Thanadoula or community death-care practitioner services, are designed to be flexible, and customized to suit the needs of each individual client.
 Services include, but are not limited to:

 Companionship & Support

 • Support services are offered along a continuum of care in the days, months, or even years before the end of one's living.
-In my role as Thanadoula, or community death-care practitioner, I can provide patient and/or family support in ways and at times when medical professionals and other support personnel may be unavailable.
-My services include assisting with developing and implementing advance care directives; consulting and collaborating with the healthcare team; offering non-pharmaceutical strategies for pain and symptom management; and contemplative end of living care which can often involve creating sacred space, heart-centred mindful listening or just sitting quietly, music, respite for caregivers and providing physical, emotional and spiritual support for both the patient and their loved ones/caregivers.
+In my role as Thanadoula, or community death-care practitioner, I can provide patient and/or family support in ways, and at times, when medical professionals and other support personnel may be unavailable.
+My services include assisting with developing, and implementing advance care directives; consulting and collaborating with the healthcare team; offering non-pharmaceutical strategies for pain and symptom management; and contemplative end of living care which can often involve creating sacred space, heart-centred mindful listening or just sitting quietly, music, respite for caregivers and providing physical, emotional and spiritual support, for both the patient, and their loved ones/caregivers.

 Education & Resourcing

 • When a loved one has been diagnosed with a terminal illness, negotiating the health care system can be a stressful and overwhelming process.
-As a Thanadoula or community death-care practitioner, I can provide reassurance and educate the dying person and their family about the process and experience of dying, based on current and traditional knowledge and practices.
-I am able to speak about the inner and outer transitions and signs of the dying process from both the patient’s and the family’s perspective:
+As a Thanadoula or community death-care practitioner, I can provide reassurance, and educate the dying person, and their family, about the process and experience of dying, based on current and traditional knowledge and practices.
+I am able to speak about the inner, and outer transitions, and signs of the dying process, from both the patient’s, and the family’s perspective:

 • Living/coping with a serious illness